 High school students and students from all fields of study take part in the Honours Academy programmes, creating an environment where knowledge from many different disciplines is shared.
 In addition, teaching staff are encouraged to work with colleagues from other specialisations in their classes, so that considerable cross-pollination also takes place in the teaching.
 Honours education thus challenges students to look beyond the boundaries of their own discipline, and teaching staff gain experiences that can also be applied in the regular curriculum.

 The Honours Academy aims to be a place for everyone, where pre-university (VWO) high school students and university students can develop their talents to the full.
 Five programmes have been developed for this purpose, designed for high school students and bachelor’s and master’s students.

 For high school students (VWO), the Honours Academy offers Pre-University College and Pre-University Classes.
 These two programmes are aimed at school students who are looking for an extra challenge in addition to their regular schoolwork and are interested in following university education.
 The goal is to help school students discover their interests and further develop their talents.
 The participants are supervised by Leiden University, which gives them the opportunity to experience in advance what it’s like to be a student.

 The Honours College is the programme for bachelor’s students who are willing and able to follow extra education in addition to their regular studies.
-The students can choose between following a faculty track (30 EC) or separate Honours Classes (5 EC).
+The students can choose between following a faculty track (30 EC) at their own or at another faculty.
 The Honours College is characterised by contact between ambitious students and cross-pollination between different disciplines.
 Everyone who successfully completes the track receives a certificate and remains involved with the Honours community.

 (International) Leiden Leadership Programme